What is the Medicare Prescription Payment Plan?

 The easiest way to opt-in is by:

-- Calling your plan—the plan’s phone number is on the back of your membership card.
+- Calling your plan—the plan’s phone number is on the back of your membership card

-- Visiting your plan’s website.
+- Visiting your plan’s website

 You will need to complete a Medicare Prescription Payment Plan Participation Request Form.
 Once submitted, you will get confirmation from your plan that you have been successfully enrolled in the program as of a certain date.

 You can sign up for this payment option anytime throughout the year, including during Medicare open enrollment, but the best time to join is prior to the plan year or at the beginning of the plan year.
 This will give you more months to spread out your costs.
+If you sign up in September, for example, there aren’t very many months left in the year to spread out your payments.

-Instead, each month, your plan will send you a bill with the amount you owe, when payment is due, and how to make a payment.
 This bill will be separate from the bill you receive for your prescription drug plan premium.

 Estimating your monthly payments